 Inverness Airport currently has no left luggage facility.
 The nearest left luggage facility is located at Inverness Railway Station

 The maximum size for an item of hand baggage is 56cm x 45cm x 25cm, including wheels, handles and external pockets.
 However, some airlines may only allow smaller bags, so check with your airline first.

 Airlines may also have their own rules regarding the number of bags you are allowed to take on the aircraft therefore please check with you airline before you travel.

 Security restrictions also remain in place with regards to taking liquids, gels or pastes through security.
 If you do not need these items in your hand luggage then please place them into your hold baggage.

 Passengers may take liquids, gels or pastes on board in their hand luggage provided they meet the following restrictions:

 Liquids in containers of more than 100ml capacity can be packed into your checked (hold) baggage.
-Please visit the www.direct.gov.uk website for more information on hand baggage rules.
+Please visit www.direct.gov.uk for more information on hand baggage rules.